Program customization

 https://moodle.umontpellier.fr/course/view.php?id=40174

-Learning objectives1.
-Explain (in simple, understandable terms) how chemical processes (such as fermentation or cooking) create flavors in beer, wine and food
+1. Explain (in simple, understandable terms) how chemical processes (such as fermentation or cooking) create flavors in beer, wine, and food

 2. Relate facts about how chemistry is used in everyday foods/drinks and explain some common cooking mistakes (such as flat beer or bland sauces)

-3. Compare flavors and aromas through guided tastings to identify how ingredient chemistry can transform foods.
+3. Compare flavors and aromas through guided tastings to identify how the chemistry of ingredients can transform food.

-4. Design your own little experiments (e.g., modifying a recipe) based on your observations.
+4. Design your own small experiments (e.g., by modifying a recipe) based on your observations.

 Volume